Updated 12/09/25

 How EDI Powers Strategic Insights

 Beyond operational efficiency, EDI data is a goldmine for strategic decision-making.
-By analyzing standardized transaction data with a tool like VelociLink™ EDI Analytics, logistics companies can:
+By analyzing standardized transaction data across different types of EDI and connected value-added networks with a tool like VelociLink™ EDI Analytics, logistics companies can::

 The Human Side of EDI in Logistics